hermit-os/hermit-rs/README.md

 If the environment variable `HERMIT_LOG_LEVEL_FILTER` is set at compile time to a string matching the name of a [LevelFilter](https://docs.rs/log/0.4.8/log/enum.LevelFilter.html), then that value is used for the LevelFilter.
 If the environment variable is not set, or the name doesn't match, then LevelFilter::Info is used by default, which is the same as it was before.

-For instance, the following command build RustyHermit with debug messages:
+For instance, the following command builds RustyHermit with debug messages:

 ```sh
 HERMIT_LOG_LEVEL_FILTER=Debug cargo build -Z build-std=std,core,alloc,panic_abort --target x86_64-unknown-hermit